shaneclarke-whitesource/jupiter/README.md

     * ex.
 On Chrome it is under the "Application" tab
 3. Copy the cookie value for "__Secure-portal_sessionid" and paste into the terminal

-Note: This cookie value expires and you must restart with the latest cookie value
+Note: The cookie expires, when it does you must restart server and enter the latest cookie value.

 ### Production
 To run a production build run `yarn build`.